ajyounguk/jimoo/README.md

 node app.js
 ```

-point your browser at the local/remoteIP port 3000 to load the HTML UI
+point your browser at the IP:3000/admin to load admin UI or IP:3000 for the feedback UI